-- 5) What were the assessment results and what changes have been made as a result of using this data/evidence?
+5) What were the assessment results and what changes have been made as a result of using this data/evidence?
 (What were the major assessment findings?
 Have there been any recent changes to your curriculum or program?
-How did the assessment data contribute to those changes? - We have a new faculty member coming on board who is a specialist in theatre including a special interest in theatre made by BIPOC artists and LGBTQ artists.
-I look forward to her work with us. - 6) Date of the most recent program review.
-(Your latest comprehensive departmental self-study and external review.) - 2013 was the most recent date for the Theatre Department comprehensive self-study and external review.
+How did the assessment data contribute to those changes?

+Our new faculty member, Courtney Mohler has a added a great deal to our department.

+6) Date of the most recent program review.
+(Your latest comprehensive departmental self-study and external review.)

+2013 was the most recent date for the Theatre Department comprehensive self-study and external review.
 We will review our program at the departmental level on an annual basis.